-- 1 Copy all the configuration files to the new location. - 2 Set the new location by entering the following: ndsconfig set n4u.nds.configdir custom_location eDirectory 9.0 and higher supports installation and configuration of eDirectory servers by a non-root user.
+- 1 Copy all the configuration files to the new location. - 2 Set the new location by entering the following: ndsconfig set n4u.nds.configdir custom\location eDirectory 9.1 or higher supports installation and configuration of eDirectory servers by a non-root user.
 Earlier versions of eDirectory could be installed and configured only by a root user with only a single instance of eDirectory running on a host.